JohnOnSoftware/design.automation-nodejs-revit.rcw.parameters.excel/README.md

 # Description
 This sample is based on [design.automation-nodejs-revit.parameters.excel](https://github.com/Autodesk-Forge/design.automation-nodejs-revit.parameters.excel), it works almost as same as [design.automation-nodejs-revit.parameters.excel](https://github.com/Autodesk-Forge/design.automation-nodejs-revit.parameters.excel), refer to that sample for the general workflow.

-With this sample, the only enhancement is to support Reviv Cloud Model.
+The only change of this sample is to support Reviv Cloud Model.
 The sample demonstrates how to update a Revit Cloud Model stored in Autodesk Docs, using the new engine(later than Revit 2022) of Design Automation for Revit.

 The sample does two things:
 1. export parameters (Door Type Parameter “Fire Rating”, and/or Door Instance Parameter “Comments”) of Revit Cloud Model to an excel file.
 2. Import parameters (same as above) from a locally stored excel file to Revit Cloud Model.

 The custom button in a viewer is provided to make it easier to see the parameter values.
 You can also see the values in the default property panel as well.

+# Techenique
+Highlight the techenique change to support Revit Cloud Model:

+1. The user's 3 Legged token is required by the Revit Design Automation plugin to handle the Revit Cloud Model, it can be passed as `adsk3LeggedTokenin` in the workitme as follow:

+        {
+            inputXls: {
+                url: "XXXXXXXXXX"
+            },
+            onComplete: {
+                verb: "post",
+                    url: designAutomation.webhook_url
+            },
+            adsk3LeggedToken: access_token
+        }

+2. Instead of providing the storage link of the Revit model as input or output url, accessing the Revit Cloud Model only requires the Cloud information including `Region`, `ProjectGuid`, `ModelGuid`.
+These info can be passed within a JSON file in workitem, and Revit plugin  will open/save the Revit Cloud Model like:

+    `Open Revit Cloud Model`

+        var cloudModelPath = ModelPathUtils.ConvertCloudGUIDsToCloudPath(inputParams.Region, inputParams.ProjectGuid, inputParams.ModelGuid);
+        Document doc = rvtApp.OpenDocumentFile(cloudModelPath, new OpenOptions());

+    `Save Revit Cloud Model`

+         if (doc.IsWorkshared)
+         {
+            SynchronizeWithCentralOptions swc = new SynchronizeWithCentralOptions();
+            swc.SetRelinquishOptions(new RelinquishOptions(true));
+            doc.SynchronizeWithCentral(new TransactWithCentralOptions(), swc);
+         }
+         else
+         {
+            // Single user cloud model
+            doc.SaveCloudModel();
+         }

+3. Within the Revit plugin, Revit API cann only synchronize the work-shared model with central, no Revit API to publish the model, you can actually publish the Revit Cloud Model by [PublishModel API](https://forge.autodesk.com/en/docs/data/v2/reference/http/PublishModel/) in the `onComplete` callback like:

+                const commandApi = new CommandsApi();
+                await commandApi.publishModel( workitem.projectId, workitem.cloudModelBody,{}, req.oauth_client, workitem.access_token_3Legged );

 # Thumbnail
 ![thumbnail](/thumbnail.png)